- For information on local groundwater replenishment efforts, visit the Monterey One Water website.

-- Use native plants - See a list of local tree and plant selections in our Urban Forestry section.
-Plant trees that provide shade
+- Use native plants: California native gardens are sustainable, save water, and provide habitat for pollinators.
+See a list of local tree and plant selections on the Urban Forestry page.

-- Use an electric or manual lawn mower - Gas powered lawn mowers are responsible for 5% of the nation’s air pollution according to the EPA.
+- Use an electric or manual lawn mower: Gas-powered lawn mowers are responsible for 5% of the nation’s air pollution according to the EPA.
+One hour operating a new gas lawn mower emits the same amount of air pollutants as driving a new car 45 miles.
 Every year Americans use 800 million gallons of gas to mow their lawns, 17 million of which ends up being spilled in the process of refueling mowers.
-An electric mower on the other hand, costs about $5 a year to operate, and even though its powered by fossil fuels, the pollution generated by power plants is still cleaner.
+An electric mower on the other hand, costs about $5 a year to operate.
+Even if it's powered by fossil fuels, the pollution generated by power plants is still cleaner.
 Even better are reel mowers, which require neither electricity nor gasoline.

 - Use designated restrooms at beaches.
 This can help to decrease the amount of human waste that is washed into the ocean.
 Keep diapered children out of the water and dispose of diapers properly.

 - Properly dispose of pet waste.
 Bring bags to collect pet waste and throw it away in a trashcan.
 This helps decrease the amount of waste that is washed into streams, rivers and beaches when it rains.

 - Properly dispose of solid waste.
 Place all waste in the appropriate receptacle, or take it with you.
 Ensure cart lids are closed to prevent litter.

 - Properly dispose of boating waste.
 Empty portable toilet and sewage holding tanks into approved on-shore facilities.
 Maintain engines to minimize discharges of oil and gasoline.
 Dispose of flares properly, as they are explosive and hazardous.
 Avoid idling as much as possible.